dotnet/interactive/docs/NotebookswithJupyter.md

 Installed ".NET (PowerShell)" kernel.
 ```

-* You can verify the installation by running the following again in the **Anaconda Prompt**:
+* You can verify the installation by running the following again in the **Anaconda Prompt**.
+You should now see a `kernelspec` entry for each of the default supported .NET languages:

 ```console
 > jupyter kernelspec list